timsutton/mcxToProfile/README.md

-# PlistToProfile
+# mcxToProfile

 ## Overview

-PlistToProfile is a simple command-line utility to create "Custom Settings" Configuration Profiles without the need for the Profile Manager service in Lion Server.
+mcxToProfile is a simple command-line utility to create "Custom Settings" Configuration Profiles without the need for the Profile Manager service in Lion Server.
 It can take input from property list files on disk or directly from a Directory Services node (Local MCX or Open Directory).

 Administrators who would like to move from MCX-based management to Profiles may find this tool useful to speed up the process of migrating and testing.
 Currently it only supports the "Custom Settings" type, as this seems to be the functional equivalent of key-value domain management in Workgroup Manager.

-PlistToProfile should function on OS X 10.5 or greater, though it's been mostly only tested on Lion.
+mcxToProfile should function on OS X 10.5 or greater, though it's been mostly only tested on Lion.
 It also makes use of Greg Neagle's FoundationPlist library from the Munki project, which provides native plist support via the PyObjC bridge framework.

 ## Example usage

 Here's an example:

-`./PlistToProfile.py --plist /path/to/a/plist --identifier MyApplicationPrefs`
+`./mcxToProfile.py --plist /path/to/a/plist --identifier MyApplicationPrefs`

 This will create a .mobileconfig file in the same directory, which is equivalent to a "Custom Settings" profile configured in the Profile Manager web application included in Lion Server.

 Here's another example, which will import an already-configured MCX preference defined in an available Directory Services computer object:

-`./PlistToProfile.py --dsobject /LDAPv3/od.my.org/ComputerGroups/StandardPreferences --identifier MyBasePreferences`
+`./mcxToProfile.py --dsobject /LDAPv3/od.my.org/ComputerGroups/StandardPreferences --identifier MyBasePreferences`

 The `--dsobject` option should work with objects defined in either a LocalMCX or standard Open Directory node on another server.
 This hasn't been tested with MCX attributes in OpenLDAP or Active Directory.